Boric Acid - Overview, Structure, Preparation, Uses, FAQs

 Poisoning by Boric acid

-Exposure to borax in studies did not cause long-term respiratory problems.
-Boric acid is linked with gastrointestinal discomfort over the long term, however.
+Studies have shown that exposure to borax did not cause long-term respiratory problems.
+However, boric acid is linked to gastrointestinal discomfort over the long term.
 Common side effects include headaches, fever, tremors, twitching, lack of energy, and weakness.
 There have been varying limits to the use of borax in insecticides in the United States since 1946.
 Borax was abolished from all EPA limits in February 1986 due to its low toxicity, according to two EPA records.

 Also read -